5 Reasons Statecharts Are the Future of Financial Technology

 Q: What non-traditional state management method is gaining traction in fintech?

-A: Statecharts are the emerging alternative to traditional state management methods, offering structured approaches to handle complex states efficiently.
+A: Statecharts are the emerging alternative to traditional state management methods, offering structured approaches to handle complex states in financial applications.

-Q: What are some common pitfalls when adopting statecharts?
+Q: What is a common mistake when adopting statecharts?